OfficeDev/teams-toolkit/packages/sdk/doc/teamsfx.authenticationconfiguration.simpleauthendpoint.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Endpoint of auth service provisioned by Teams App Framework toolkit.
+Endpoint of auth service provisioned by Teams Framework toolkit.
 Default value comes from SIMPLE\_AUTH\_ENDPOINT environment variable.

 <b>Signature:</b>